It is important to read this information to ensure your test day runs smoothly. The information below outlines the test centre experience.

 After the check-in process has been completed, you will be taken into the testing room and allocated a desk space at which you will find a PC and keyboard.

-Under normal test centre conditions there will be other people taking tests in the same room (within allowed social distancing guidelines) and there may be limited disturbance during your test as other test takers arrive and leave the room.
+Under normal test centre conditions there will be other people taking tests in the same room (within any social distancing guidelines).
+There may be limited disturbance during your test as other test takers arrive and leave or staff assist other candidates.
 The test centre will endeavour for such disturbance to be kept to a minimum.
 Headphones are available at each workstation and you can also request earplugs to block out the noise.

 Once the invigilator has launched your test, you are under exam conditions.
 The invigilator will continuously monitor and record you by video while you take your test.